 The BScPA Program is a distance and distributed education program with the majority of the program delivered on-line.
 It is expected that students will carry out the on-line learning at home in the first year.
 This requires the use of high-speed internet access.
-Students will be required to attend classes in person in Toronto (‘residential blocks’) for specific time periods to integrate interprofessional education and simulation-based learning for skills development and for hands-on assessments.
+Students will be required to attend classes in person in Toronto (‘campus blocks’) for specific time periods to integrate interprofessional education and simulation-based learning for skills development and for hands-on assessments.

 The second year of the program is centered on clinical education, with experiences in both Northern and Southern Ontario.
-Residential blocks, with the requirement of students attending classes in person in Toronto, will also occur.
+Campus blocks, with the requirement of students attending classes in person in Toronto, will also occur.

 The program runs continuously for six semesters (24 months).
 Short periods of time are spent in Toronto, but otherwise the student may be in their home location during the first year.
-In year two, the student is participating in clinical activities, with three brief returns to Toronto in the year.

-Year 1 (3 semesters) is academically focused:
+Year 1 (pre-clerkship 3 semesters) is academically focused:

-Year 2 (3 semesters) is clinically focused:
+Year 2 (clerkship - 3 semesters) is clinically focused: